xGabrielR/DsEmProd/README.md

 Pharmaceutical Bussiness Model
 Rossmann is present with an e-commerce and in physical stores available for sales of household items, makeup and of course drugstore items, as it is a chain of pharmacies, it is spread over several parts of Europe, thus being able to select regions with greater growth potential and reducing the competition rate.
 'First Assumptions'</p>
-<p>The Course Base [Project Link](https://sejaumdatascientist.com/eu-criei-esse-projeto-e-consegui-meu-primeiro-emprego-como-data-scientist/) .</p>
+<p>The Course Base <a href='https://sejaumdatascientist.com/eu-criei-esse-projeto-e-consegui-meu-primeiro-emprego-como-data-scientist/'>Seja Um Data Scientist</a>.</p>

 <ul>
   <dl>